4di03/FireDetection/README.md

 ## Group Members
 Adithya Palle

+## Project Description

 ## Data

-To run the notebooks, you may need the appropriate data in your data folder.
+To run the notebooks, you will need the appropriate data in your data folder.

- TODO: add googel drive links to data

- After this, rearrange the files such that the paths in `data_extraction.py` point to the right directories and have data in them.
+Below are the sources for the datasets required in `data_extraction.py`.

+The Places365 needed for `PLACES_DATA_PATH`, you can find it [here](https://github.com/CSAILVision/places365).

+The Fire videos validaiton and test data for `FIRE_VIDEOS_DATA_PATH` can be downloaded here.

+The Fire image dataset for `FIRE_IMAGE_DATA_PATH` can be found [here](https://universe.roboflow.com/fire-dataset-tp9jt/fire-detection-sejra/dataset/1).

+`TENSOR_CACHE_PATH` should be initialized empty and will be filled with cached tensors when you run data extraction code.

+Make sure to instal this data in the data folder and with the appropriate folder names as specified by the constants in `data_extraction.py`.

 ## Local Setup

 MacOS Sequoia 15.2 - Arm64
 Visual Studio Code
 Python 3.10.16

+Find pip dependences in `requirements.txt`

 To train the CNN, simply modify the model structure in TrainingModel.__init__ and then run the `train_cnn.ipynb` notebook after changing `MODEL_NAME`